sedemto/results_dip/README.md

-# results_dip
-# Demosaicing using a generative neural network
+# Image demosaicing using Deep Image Prior
-This repositary contains result images of 10 runs of a deep image prior network on a Kodak data set
+This repositary contains different types of result images of a deep image prior network (all images are from the Kodak data set)

 The result images contain:
 - images after 2000 epochs